-Tony Ferguson Injured, Khabib Nurmagomedov Vs Max Holloway New UFC 223 Main Event
+Tony Ferguson Injured, Khabib Nurmagomedov Vs. Max Holloway New ‘UFC 223’ Main Event

 — Brett Okamoto (@bokamotoESPN) April 1, 2018

-McGregor is yet to react to the news but has criticized fighters in his division for not showing up to fights.
+McGregor was yet to react to the news, but has criticized fighters in his division for not showing up to fights.
 After winning the title in 2016 against Eddie Alvarez, McGregor accused Khabib of being a “pull out merchant.”

 Conor Mcgregor May be the longest reigning champ in lightweight history and he’s only fought in the division one time. #gangstashit #omg